dcunited001/dcunited001.github.io/_posts/2016-06-05-im-not-religious-im-spiritual-2-of-God-and-atheisms.md

 So does bad science.
-IMO, science itself should be considered a religion because the belief systems extrapolated from current understanding are formative in the belief systems of the acolytes of science.
+IMO, science itself should be considered a religion because the belief systems extrapolated from current understanding are just as formative in the belief systems of the acolytes of science.
+Science can easily lead to dangerous utilitarian policy, since it doesn't typically lead to strong definitions of ethics.

 ### Religious Beliefs Are Outdated